kevin-cortina/Book-Search-Engine/README.md

   - [Questions](#questions)

   ## Installation
-  Make sure to have MongoDb running.
-Then proceed:
+  When deploying locally
     `Npm i`  to install node_modules.
-    `Npm start`  to run applicaation
+    `Npm run Develop`  to run applicaation.
-  You should be able to test this application after npm start.

   ## Contributing
   Feel free to add or change any code.